Healthy felines from kitten to cat, with Monument Vets.

 - Feline Leukaemia

 Prevention is better than cure when it comes to fleas and worm burdens due to the irritation and suffering they can cause.
-The regular use of prescription treatments is by far the best way to achieve this and since we stock tablets, spot-ons, even long-lasting injectable flea treatments, treating even the most objectionable of cats is made easy.
+The regular use of prescription treatments is by far the best way to achieve this and since we stock tablets and spot-ons, treating even the most objectionable of cats is made easy.

 Fleas cause relentless itching, transmit tapeworm and are responsible for flea allergic dermatitis.
 Cats and especially kittens with a severe burden can even become anaemic.
 Continuous year-round flea prevention is recommended.
 Signs that a pet has fleas: